nomemory/tutorial-java8-streams-lambdas/README.md

 }
 ```

-Now we want to go even further with our exercise.
+Normally I don't recommend people on using "condensed" one-liners, but in this case it's almost like reading *English*.
+The code speaks by itself.

+Let's make things more "difficult".

-The new requirement is to write a method that takes a `List<Employee>` and returns a `Map<String, Long>` describing how many employees each departments has.
+The new requirement is to write a method that takes a `List<Employee>` and returns a `Map<String, Long>` counting how many employees each departments has.
 The `key` will represent the Department, while the `value` will represent the number of employees working in that department.

 ```
+// The map will look like this:
 {Customer Service=67, Staffing=61, Licenses=58, Financial=65, ...}
 ```